 Tivoli Road Bakery

-One of the gourmet doughnut houses responsible for Melbourne's current doughnut obsession (and deplorable dentistry), Doughboys Doughnuts is a city institution.
+One of the gourmet doughnut houses responsible for Melbourne's doughnut obsession, Doughboys Doughnuts is an institution, located in both the CBD and on Sydney Road in Brunswick.
 The doughnuts here are hand-dipped in small batches, to ensure maximum quality.
-The flavours are off the charts too.
-Ever heard of a Pandan doughnut, stuffed with pandan coconut custard and topped with a pandan coconut milk glaze and salted coconut snow?
+The flavours are off the charts too—from Boston cream number with a chocolate icing or a take on the Brûlée with a thick zesty lemon curd.

 Check out more of Melbourne's best: